 Admire nature’s grandeur while sailing through spectacular Wu Gorge (45km) and Qutang Gorge (8km).
 Later this morning we hop on a small vessel to explore Goddess Stream.
 A tributary of the Yangtze, the emerald coloured stream traverses through narrow gorges walled by soaring cliffs.

 Morning visit to the Three Gorges Dam site.
 This is the largest hydroelectric dam in the world with a reservoir stretching hundreds of kilometres upstream.

 We disembark the ship at noon and travel to Wuhan by high-speed train (2 hours).
 Due to time constraint, we will not be able to have a proper lunch; instead, a lunch box would be provided for you to carry onto the train.

 Day 20/Tue: Wuhan – Guilin (B/L/D)

 Wuhan is the capital of Hubei Province and a powerful economic engine in central China.
 A pivotal hub of transportation, the sprawling city straddles the Yangtze.
 It became known as Wuhan in 1927 when Wuchang, Hangyang and Hankou were amalgamated.
 The city contains many beautiful lakes and parks including expansive East Lake.

-This morning we Hubei Provincial Museum.
+This morning we visit Hubei Provincial Museum.
 If we are lucky, we may get to watch a live performance featuring a set of bronze chime bells replicated from originals made two and half millennia ago.